Alumet/Astro-Fuel/Target-Selection/README.md

 #####1_Dat_prepartion.py

-Extracts asteroid from database and add the corresponding Delta-V required to rendezvous from LEO
+Extracts asteroid from database and adds the corresponding Delta-V required to rendezvous from LEO

 #####2_Dv_geosta_calculator.py

-Calculates delta-v for asteroids form Geostationary orbit according to Shoemaker and Helin (1978)
+Calculates delta-v for asteroids from Geostationary orbit, according to Shoemaker and Helin (1978)

 #####3_Data_processing.py

-Extracts asteroids meeting mission requirements.
+Extracts asteroids meeting mission requirements, which are:
-  -	C type asteroids
+  -	C type asteroids only,
-  -	Low spin.
-Objects with rotation period greater than 1hr
+  -	Low spin asteroids, ie objects with rotation a period greater than 1hr,
-  -	Delta-V needed to rendezvous smaller than 5km/s
+  -	Delta-V required to rendezvous smaller than 5km/s,
-  -	MOID smaller than 0.02 AU (5x dist Earth – Moon)
+  -	MOID smaller than 0.02 AU (ie 5x dist Earth – Moon),
-  -	Orbit inclination smaller than 10°
+  -	Orbit inclination smaller than 10°.

-## Final targets
+## Final computed targets

 | Full Name                    | Class         | Type  | Rotation (h/rot)  | Delta-V (km/s)|
 | -----------------------------|---------------|-------|-------------------|---------------|